-The free R package, Libra, is named as an acronym of the LInearized BRegman Algorithm (also known as Linearized Bregman Iteration in literature).
+The free R package, Libra, has its name as the acronym for the LInearized BRegman Algorithm (also known as Linearized Bregman Iteration in literature) in high dimensional statistics.
 It can be downloaded at

 A parsimonious model selection with sparse parameter estimation has been a central topic in high dimensional statistics in the past two decades.
 For example, the following models are included in the package: